sciencePeptideDeck

 How Peptides Speed Up Tendon Repair

-Tendon repair happens in three overlapping phases: inflammation (3–5 days), proliferation (weeks to months), and remodeling (months to years).
-Peptides for tendon healing can accelerate all three — but they work best in specific phases.
+Tendon repair happens in three overlapping phases: inflammation (3–5 days), proliferation (weeks to months), and remodeling (months to a year or more).
+Peptides for tendon healing can accelerate all three — but they work best when you understand which compound targets which phase.

 🔬